-An important part of our business involves obtaining licenses to produce products based on various theatrical releases, such as STAR WARS and DISNEY.
-The license agreements usually require us to pay minimum royalty guarantees that may be substantial, and in some cases may be greater than what we are able to recoup from actual sales, which could result in write-offs of such amounts that would adversely effect our results of operations.
-At December 29, 2002, we had \$203.5 million of prepaid royalties, \$42.5 million of which are included in prepaid expenses and other current assets and \$161 million of which are included in other assets.
-Under the terms of existing contracts, we may be required to pay future minimum guaranteed royalties totaling approximately \$309 million.
+An important part of our business involves obtaining licenses to produce products based on various theatrical releases, such as STAR WARS, MONSTERS, INC., and HARRY POTTER.
+The license agreements usually require us to pay minimum royalty guarantees that may be substantial, and in some cases may be greater than what we are able to recoup from actual sales, which could result in write-offs of such amounts that would adversely affect our results of operations.
 In addition, acquiring or renewing licenses may require the payment of minimum guaranteed royalties that we consider to be too high to be profitable, which may result in losing licenses we currently hold when they become available for renewal, or missing business opportunities for new licenses.
 As a licensee, we have no guaranty that a particular brand will be a successful toy or game product.

-We anticipate that the continuing trend toward shorter theatrical duration for movie releases will make it increasingly difficult for us to sell licensed products based on these entertainment properties and may lead our customers to reduce their demand for these products in order to minimize inventory risk.
 Furthermore, there can be no assurance that a successful brand will continue to be successful or maintain a high level of sales in the future.
-In the event that we are not able to acquire or maintain advantageous licenses, our revenues and profits may be adversely effected.
+In the event that we are not able to acquire or maintain advantageous licenses, our revenues and profits may be adversely affected.

 OUR BUSINESS IS DEPENDENT ON INTELLECTUAL PROPERTY RIGHTS, AND WE MAY NOT BE ABLE TO PROTECT SUCH RIGHTS SUCCESSFULLY.
-IN ADDITION, WE HAVE A MATERIAL AMOUNT OF ACQUIRED PRODUCT RIGHTS WHICH, IF IMPAIRED, WOULD RESULT IN A REDUCTION OF OUR INCOME.

-Our intellectual property, including our license agreements and other agreements which establish our ownership rights and maintain the confidentiality of our intellectual property, are of great value.
+Our intellectual property, including our license agreements and other agreements which establish our ownership rights and maintain our confidentiality, are of great value.
 We rely on a combination of trade secret, copyright, trademark, patent and other proprietary rights laws to protect our rights to this valuable intellectual property related to our brands.
 From time to time, third parties have challenged, and may in the future try to challenge, our ownership of our intellectual property.
 In addition, our business is subject to the risk of third parties counterfeiting our products or infringing on our intellectual property rights.
 We may need to resort to litigation in the future to protect our intellectual property rights, which could result in substantial costs and diversion of resources.
 Our failure to protect our intellectual property rights could have a material adverse effect on our business and competitive position.
-Much of our intellectual properties have been internally developed and have no carrying value on our balance sheet.
-As of December 29, 2002, we had \$712 million of acquired property and licensing rights included in other assets.
-Declines in the profitability of the acquired brands or licensed products may impact our ability to recover the carrying value of the related assets and could result in an impairment charge.
-Reductions in our net income caused by impairment charges could materially and adversely affect our results of operations.